justinpickering/Financial-Portal/README.md

         - admin.py - admin classes added for admin visualization of models
         - apps.py - app name ("finance_portal") configured
         - models.py - contains two models used in this project.
-User (with AbstractUser) and Networth for networth asset and liability data
+'User' (with AbstractUser) and 'Networth' for net worth asset and liability data
         - urls.py - all application URL paths
         - views.py - application views (backend logic) for database entries, JSON Response (API) and html template registering